Find Trade Colleges

 Learn more about this school with online programs:

-Our analysis found University of Alaska Anchorage to be the most popular school for trade school students who want to pursue a bachelor’s degree in Alaska.
-University of Alaska Anchorage is a fairly large public school located in Anchorage, Alaska that handed out 893 bachelor’s degrees in 2021-2022.
+Our 2023 rankings named University of Alaska Anchorage the most popular school in Alaska for trade school students working on their bachelor’s degree.
+Located in Anchorage, Alaska, the fairly large public school handed out 893 bachelor’s degree awards in 2021-2022.

-Students from Alaska who attend UAA full time pay an average of $7,508 in tuition and fees.
-Those students who come from outside the state pay an average of $21,635.
+The average in-state tuition and fees for students at UAA is $7,508.
+Out-of-state students pay an average of $21,635.
 By the time they get their bachelor’s degree, students from this school have racked up an average of $23,135 in student loans.
-Around 56% of those degree recipients were women.
+Of those students who received their degree, 56% were women.

 Most Popular Online Trade School Bachelor's Degree Schools in the Far Western US Region